 5. Go sightseeing

-However you spend your layover, leave plenty of time to get back to the airport and clear Security for that next flight.
+However you spend your layover, leave plenty of time to return to the airport and clear Security for that next flight.
+Visit Tripadvisor for more things to do in Sydney.

 6. WiFi